 The best way you can support your child at home is by reading regularly with them, sharing and enjoying books.
 By practising the sounds and tricky words your child is currently learning you will be able to reinforce all they have been learning in school.

-If you would like more information on how we teach areas of the curriculum or the curriculum itself please speak to your child’s class teacher or Mrs Culverhouse (curriculum lead).
+If you would like more information on how we teach areas of the curriculum or the curriculum itself please speak to your child’s class teacher or for English and Match Mrs Harvey and for all other subjects Mrs Culverhouse (foundation subject curriculum lead).

 You can also look at our class pages and website gallery to see the curriculum in action.